andreskwan/i-Matchismo/README.md

 12:13 I put the string messages of the game state in the CardMatchingGame.TwoCardGame
 - because this is related with the game not with the controller

+ABSTRACTION Note
+This MVC must be designed in such way that I could play the game in the console or in the phone